maxvonage/nexmo-developer/_tutorials/en/neru/get-started/create-project.md

 By initializing your NeRu project with the `AkiraQuizVoice` template you now have in your folder the code to run the quiz.

-You now just need to make sure to have all the dependencies of the JS code set correctly, run:
+You now need to make sure to have all the dependencies of the JS code set correctly, run:

 ```sh
 npm install